An Approximation of Theta Functions with Applications to Communications: Theta Series and the Compute-and-Forward Relaying Strategy

 which, as indicated in \cite{belfiore}, can be \emph{flat} for certain parameters leading to ambiguous decoding decisions and ultimately resulting in decoding errors.
 We begin by illustrating the behavior of $\varphi(\lambda)$ in Figure~\ref{fig:flatness} for dimensions $n = 1$ and $2$.
 In order to show that the flatness behavior of $\varphi(\lambda)$ prevails when using a decomposition other than the HNF, as well as when employing non-integer lattices, we use the $LQ$-decomposition of $M$.
 Here $M = LQ$, where $L$ is lower triangular and $Q$ unitary, and we choose $U := Q$, cf. \eqref{eqn:M_dec}.

-In order to decode the lattice point $\lambda$, the relay needs to solve the maximization problem \eqref{eqn:ml_decoding}.
+In order to decode the lattice point $\lambda$, the relay needs to solve the maximization problem \eqref{eqn:basicmax}.
 We adopt two necessary restrictions.

 \begin{itemize} \item[i)] The definition of the flatness factor involves the volume of the considered lattice.
-Hence, the analysis of $\varphi(\lambda)$ in terms of this quantity only makes sense when the volume $\vl{\mathcal{L}}$ is defined.
+Hence, the analysis of $\varphi(\lambda)$ in terms of this quantity only makes sense when the volume $\vol{\mathcal{L}}$ is defined.
 We thus require that $\mc{L}$ is a lattice, \emph{i.e.}, $K = 2$ (cf. Lemma~\ref{lem:sum_of_lattices}).

-\item[ii)] Secondly, while any decomposition yielding the desired form allows the relay to solve \eqref{eqn:ml_decoding}, the matrix $\hat{U}$ may not be an integer matrix.
+\item[ii)] Secondly, while any decomposition yielding the desired form allows the relay to solve \eqref{eqn:basicmax}, the matrix $\hat{U}$ may not be an integer matrix.
 The fractional part $\mathrm{frac}(\hat{U}\mb{t}) = \hat{U}\mb{t} - \mathrm{int}(\hat{U}\mb{t})$ may complicate the analysis of $\varphi(\lambda)$.
-To overcome this problem, we henceforth restrict to integer lattices, \emph{i.e.}, lattices with integer generator matrice.
+To overcome this problem, we henceforth restrict to integer lattices, \emph{i.e.}, lattices with integer generator matrix.
 This allows us to choose the HNF as the employed decomposition, and consider the simplified expression \eqref{eqn:ml_decoding_hnf}. \end{itemize}

 \begin{remark} An extension to the case $K > 2$ seems necessary, as numerical results suggest that the flat behavior prevails for more than two transmitters.
 A natural first step is to study the average flatness factor restricted to finite sets of the lattices constituting $\mc{L}$, as a straightforward generalization of the flatness factor for a sum of lattices $\mc{L}$ is not obvious.
+This was considered in a preliminary version of this article.
 However, the relevance of such an approach needs to be verified, and numerical simulations are currently too expensive. \end{remark}

 If the intermediate relay aims to decode a linear combination of $K = 2$ codewords, the ML decoding metric \eqref{eqn:ml_decoding} is a sum over lattice points, as repeatedly remarked previously.
 This allows us to characterize the behavior of $\varphi(\lambda)$ in terms of the flatness factor of the lattice $\mc{L}$ (cf. \eqref{eqn:ff_theta}).